AdobeDocs/advertising.en/help/search-social-commerce/reports/faqs-report.md

 1. If the file was sent, then [contact Customer Care](/help/search-social-commerce/get-help.md).

    Customer Care will check if the file was received and parsed.
-If the file was processed without errors, then they will check for orphan transactions.
+If the file was processed without errors, then they check for orphan transactions.
 +++

 +++Some advanced reports don't include conversion data provided by an advertiser feed.